-- · Glybera, developed by our licensee uniQure Biopharma B.V., or uniQure, the first, and currently the only, gene therapy approved in the EU for the treatment of the orphan disorder lipoprotein lipase deficiency, or LPLD.
-We believe that uniQure's commercialization partner, Chiesi Farmaceutici S.p.A., or Chiesi, plans to launch Glybera in the fourth quarter of 2014 or the first quarter of 2015; - TV-45070 (formerly XEN402), a product candidate with four Phase 2 proof-of-concept clinical trials completed.
-Our partner Teva is conducting a 300-patient, randomized Phase 2b clinical trial in osteoarthritis, or OA, of the knee and is planning a Phase 2b clinical trial in patients with postherpetic neuralgia, or PHN, that is expected to start in the first half of 2015: - · GDC-0276, a product candidate being developed in collaboration with Genentech for the treatment of pain.
-In September 2014, Genentech initiated a Phase 1 clinical trial for GDC-0276; and - proprietary preclinical programs, including a sodium channel inhibitor for the orphan disorder Dravet Syndrome, or DS, and XEN801, a stearoyl Co-A desaturase, or SCD1, inhibitor for the treatment of acne.
-We anticipate filing an investigational new drug application, or IND, for XEN801 in the first half of 2015 and an IND for our DS program in 2016.
+- Glybera, developed by our licensee uniQure Biopharma B.V., or uniQure, the first, and currently the only, gene therapy approved in the EU for the treatment of the orphan disorder lipoprotein lipase deficiency, or LPLD. uniQure has reported that its commercialization partner, Chiesi Farmaceutici S.p.A., or Chiesi, has submitted price and reimbursement dossiers in key European countries in order to make Glybera accessible to patients. uniQure has reported that while Chiesi believes the first patient may receive treatment by mid-2015, the ultimate timing is subject to several factors including the treating physician's decision and relevant patient consent.
+Chiesi has sole control over commercialization in Europe and neither uniQure nor Xenon will be providing additional guidance regarding commercialization progress. uniQure has also reported that in early 2016, it expects to commence an additional clinical evaluation of Glybera to be included in a future Biologic License Application, or BLA, submission with the FDA; - TV-45070 (formerly XEN402), a product candidate with four Phase 2 proof-of-concept clinical trials completed.
+Our partner Teva is conducting a randomized, double-blind, placebo-controlled Phase 2b clinical trial in osteoarthritis, or OA, of the knee.
+Results from the trial are expected in the third quarter of 2015.
+In April 2015, Teva initiated patient enrollment in a Phase 2b clinical trial in patients with postherpetic neuralgia, or PHN, with results expected in the second half of 2016.
+TV-45070 is a topically applied small-molecule inhibitor of the sodium channel Nav1.7 and other sodium channels, including those that are expressed in the pain-sensing peripheral nervous system; - GDC-0276, a product candidate being developed in collaboration with Genentech for the treatment of pain.
+In September 2014, Genentech initiated a Phase 1 clinical trial for GDC-0276, which is expected to complete patient enrollment in the second half of 2015.
+GDC-0276 is a selective, oral Nav1.7 small-molecule inhibitor being developed for the treatment of pain; and

+• Proprietary preclinical programs, including XEN801, a stearoyl Co-A desaturase, or SCD1, inhibitor for the treatment of acne, and a sodium channel inhibitor for the orphan disorder Dravet Syndrome, or DS.
+We anticipate filing an investigational new drug, or IND, equivalent application for XEN801 in mid-2015 and an IND for our DS program in 2016.

-We have funded our operations primarily through payments received from our pharmaceutical collaborators and government funding as well as through the sale of convertible preferred shares in various financing transactions.
-For the three and nine months ended September 30, 2014, we recognized revenues, consisting primarily of funding from our collaborators of approximately \$13.2 million and \$23.5 million, respectively.
-This compared to \$10.8 million and \$21.8 million for the three and nine months ended September 30, 2013.
+We have funded our operations through the sale of equity securities, funding received from our licensees and collaborators and, to a lesser extent, government funding.
+For the three months ended March 31, 2015, we recognized revenues, consisting primarily of funding from our collaborators of approximately \$4.0 million.
+This compared to \$5.0 million for the three months ended March 31, 2014.

-Though our revenue from our collaboration and license agreements has resulted in net income of \$9.2 million and \$11.8 million for the three and nine months ended September 30, 2014 and \$6.4 million and \$9.5 million for the three and nine months ended September 30, 2013, we do not expect to have sustained profitability for the foreseeable future.
-We had an accumulated deficit of \$105.0 million as of September 30, 2014, from expenses incurred in connection with our research programs and from general and administrative costs associated with our operations.
+Though our revenue from our collaboration and license agreements has resulted in net income of \$13.0 million for the year ended December 31, 2014 and \$12.0 million for the year ended December 31, 2013, we do not expect to have sustained profitability for the foreseeable future.
+We had a net loss of \$4.2 million for the three months ended March 31, 2015 and had an accumulated deficit of \$108.0 million as of March 31, 2015, from expenses incurred in connection with our research programs and from general and administrative costs associated with our operations.